ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Localities

-If we compare these MBC reports to the locations known for Henry’s Elfin in the 1970s and 1980s mentioned above, a marked expansion in the geographical distribution (range) and number of towns is apparent.
-Map 27 shows MBC reports from 43 towns.
-Compared with the other two elfin species, Henry's is found in a greater number of towns: MBC records for the same time period show Frosted Elfin from 29 towns, and Hoary Elfin from only 10 towns.
-By this measure Henry's is the most abundant of the three elfins.
+If we compare these MBC reports to the locations known for Henry’s Elfin in the 1970s and 1980s, both prior to and during the Atlas, a marked expansion in the geographical distribution (range) and number of towns is apparent.
+Map 27 shows MBC reports from 53 towns; MBC records for the same time period show Frosted Elfin from 37 towns and Hoary Elfin from only 10 towns.
+Compared with these other two elfin species, Henry's is found in a greater number of towns, and by this measure is the most abundant of the three elfins.

 Broods and Flight Times